Includes: Roundtrip Airfare, Hotel, Tours, Transfers and More!

 Day 7 – Buenos Aires Embarkation

-After breakfast, check out of the hotel and transfer to the port, where you will board the Celebrity Infinity for a 14-night cruise to Antarctica.
+After breakfast, check out of the hotel and transfer to the port, where you will board the Celebrity Infinity (or Celebrity Eclipse in 2024) for a 14-night cruise to Antarctica.
 (B)

-Day 8–19 – Cruising onboard the Celebrity Infinity (see below for cruise highlights)
+Day 8–19 – Cruising onboard the Celebrity Infinity (or Celebrity Eclipse in 2024) (see below for cruise highlights)

 Day 20 – Montevideo Shore Excursion